Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> Everything starts with a dream.
-A particle of our imagination that teases us of what the future could be like, as long as we fight for it.
+> No matter how qualified or deserving we are, we will never reach a better life until we can imagine it for ourselves and allow ourselves to have it.

 <!-- QUOTE_END -->